letsencrypt/boulder/ratelimits/README.md

    (which would be 1/20th of a second if we are limiting to 20 requests per second).

-3. The subscriber is informated that their request was successful.
+3. The subscriber is informed that their request was successful.
 Their bucket:
     - will reset to full in 50ms (1/20th of a second),
     - they can make another newFoo request immediately,
     - they can make 19 more requests in the next 50ms,
     - they do not need to wait between requests,
-    - if they make 20 requests in the next 50ms they will need to wait 50ms before making another request,
-    - if they wait 1s they can make 20 more requests,
+    - if they make 19 requests in the next 50ms they will need to wait 50ms before making another request and to make 20 more requests,
     - thus if they make 1 request every 50ms, they will never be denied.

 Now, the subscriber makes another request immediately: